MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_addcontentfooteraction.md

 # class mip::AddContentFooterAction
-An action class which specifies adding a content footer to the document.
+An action class that specifies adding a content footer to the document.

 ## Summary
  Members                        | Descriptions